"Friends of Syria" say Annan plan is last hope

-"Every day that passes means dozens of new Syrian civilian deaths," said the final declaration by the meeting's host, French Foreign Minister Alain Juppe.
+"Every day that passes means dozens of new Syrian civilian deaths," the French-language statement said as French officials hosted senior diplomats from a dozen or so like-minded governments.
 "It is not time to prevaricate.
 It is time to act."

-Summing up the consensus of the meeting, Juppe said that if the Annan plan did not work, "we have decided that the U.N.
-Security Council and the international community will examine other options to get out of this tragedy."

-Clinton said a resolution for sanctions would probably be vetoed now, but her talks with her Russia counterpart Sergei Lavrov earlier on Thursday in Brussels indicated that Moscow, which with Beijing has opposed them, saw that "we are not in a static state, but a deteriorating one".

-Before the meeting, Juppe told journalists that failure of the Annan plan would put Syria on a path to a civil war that could spill out into the surrounding region.
+France said United Nations observers must be deployed quickly to Syria and that failure of the plan would put the country on a path to a civil war that could spill out into the surrounding region.

+"We cannot wait, time is short," Foreign Minister Alain Juppe told the meeting.
+"The observers must be deployed fast and must be able to act without obstacles."

-The final statement said the ministers present wanted "to put an end to 13 months of a bloodbath that has caused more than 11,000 deaths, tens of thousands of prisoners and hundreds of thousands of refugees and destabilised the region".
+The draft statement said the minister wanted "to put an end to 13 months of a bloodbath that has caused more than 11,000 deaths, tens of thousands of prisoners and hundreds of thousands of refugees and destabilized the region".

 FRANCE WANTS MORE OBSERVERS